 During COVID, we were working remotely from different parts of India and the world.
 Once we transitioned back to office work, I was based in Bangalore, and the office was nearby, so I started going in a couple of days a week.
 That’s when I began meeting people from other parts of Metyis, like the data, admin, and recruitment teams.

 What keeps me at Metyis is the challenge I was given when I joined: building a team from scratch for a specific project.
 That sense of ownership still drives me.
 I also work with amazing colleagues—my manager Keshav, now a partner, and others across teams.
-I often have engaging conversations with them about the solutions they’re building for clients like Hugo Boss, Adaptfy, and so on.
 It’s inspiring and makes me feel privileged to be part of this organisation."

 Advice for upcoming professionals